Orzhiv

-Orzhiv (Оржів) is an urban-type settlement in Rivne Raion (district) of Rivne Oblast (province) in western Ukraine.
+Orzhiv (Оржів) is a rural settlement in Rivne Raion (district) of Rivne Oblast (province) in western Ukraine.
 Its population was 4,230 as of the 2001 Ukrainian Census.
 Current population:

 History

 Orzhiv was first founded in the beginning of the 16th century, and it acquired the status of an urban-type settlement in 1959.
+On 26 January 2024, a new law entered into force which abolished this status, and Orzhiv became a rural settlement.

 Geography

 The town is 20 km northwest of Rivne, 61 km east of Lutsk.
 It counts a railway station on the Rivne-Kovel line, and is also the eastern terminus of the "Tunnel of Love", an amusement railway linking it to Klevan, surrounded by green arches.